Father James Hanley

 In 1987, the victim sued the Diocese of Paterson and the case was later settled.
 During the course of the investigation, Hanley admitted abusing the victim from 1974-81 starting at age 9, while the victim was an altar boy.

+According to news reports, in 2003, James Hanley was laicized.
 In October 2003, as part of his laicization petition, Hanley certified in a sworn statement that he abused 12 boys while serving as a priest in several Morris County communities from 1968-82.
 He also stated that he had admitted the abuse to Bishop Rodimer in September 1985.
 Hanley was never convicted for those crimes because the statute of limitations had expired by the time police and prosecutors were informed.

 In 2005, while not admitting to any wrongdoing, the Diocese of Paterson paid additional civil settlements to victims of James Hanley.